EvgeniyKauter/EvgeniyKauter/README.md

-### Hi there!👋 My name is Evgeniy, and I'm beginner qa-engineer.
+### Hi there!👋 My name is Evgeniy, and I'm beginner Qa-engineer.
 ***

 <!--